mishushakov/dialogflow-web/README.md

 # Dialogflow for Web

-This is an unofficial Web client for Dialogflow, it was built by me, to support different Google Assistant responses and to delivery the most out of the Platform.
+This is an unofficial Web client for Dialogflow, i built it, to support Google Assistant rich-responses and to delivery the most out of the Platform.
 The executable is around 300KB

 ## What's included